Combining Broad and Narrow Case Definitions in Matched Case-Control Studies: Firearms in the Home and Suicide Risk: Notation, Setup and Review

 Each subject has an observed covariate vector $ x_{ij} $ used for matching and an unobserved covariate $ u_{ij} $.
 Matching has controlled the observed covariate in the sense that $ x_{ij}= x_{ij'} $ for $ 1\leq j<j'\leq J $ but matched subjects could differ in their unobserved covariate $ u_{ij} $.
+In our application, $x_{ij}$ consists of the covariates listed in Table \ref{tb1}.
+Although there are multiple important unmeasured confounders such as mental health, and drug and alcohol use, it is enough to consider a one-dimensional $u_{ij}$ with $0 \leq u_{ij}\leq 1$, namely the principal unobserved covariate \citep[Section 6.3]{rosenbaum2020modern}.

 Let $ \mathcal{F} = \{(\kappa_b(r_{Tij}), \kappa_b(r_{Cij}), x_{ij}, u_{ij} ), i=1,\dots, I, j=1,\dots, J\}$.
 Write $ \mathcal{N} $ as the collection of matched set indexes where the broad case is also a narrow case, i.e., $ i\in \mathcal{N} $ if and only if $ \kappa_n(R_{i1})= \kappa_b (R_{i1})=1 $.
 Write $ \bmZ = (Z_{ij}, i=1,\dots, I, j=1,\dots, J)^T $ for the vector of dimension $ IJ $ containing the $ Z_{ij} $.
 Let $ \mathcal{Z}$ be the set of possible values of $ \bmZ $ with $ \sum_{j=1}^J Z_{ij}=m_i $ for $ i=1,\dots, I $, and $ |\mathcal{Z}| = \prod_{i=1}^I \binom{J}{m_i} $, where $ |\mathcal{A}| $ denote the cardinality of a finite set $ \mathcal{A} $.
 Conditioning on the event $ \bmZ\in \mathcal{Z} $ is abbreviated as conditioning on $ \mathcal{Z} $.